-A Hungarian R&D project was started to make all the important, production-related information available and manageable in a controlled, user-dependent way by the efficient application of information and communication technologies.
+A Hungarian R&D project was started to make all the important, production-related information available and manageable in a controlled, user-dependent way by the efficient application of information and communication technologies (Monostori, 2002; Monostori et al., 2002).
 The development and application of intelligent decision support systems will help enterprises to cope with the problems of uncertainty and complexity, increase their efficiency, join in production networks and to improve the scope and quality of their customer relationship management.
+The project covers the following - partly overlapping - main directions to be treated in a comprehensive way: